-A separate volume level is used for announcement (i.e.: Voice command from the BRP Connect Navigation During an announcement, App). the volume bar will display the announcement volume level. will The volume bar be vellow audio source will show and the ANNOUNCEMENT .
+A separate volume level is used for announcement (i.e.: Voice command from the BRP Connect Navigation App).
+During an announcement, the volume bar will display the announcement volume level.
+The volume bar will be yellow and the audio source will show ANNOUNCEMENT.
 It is possible to adjust the announcement volume level during the announcement.